June 4, 2018

 I love powwows.
 I love everything about them.
 The dancing… the drums….the food… and most of all the people.
 I load up my camp chair and cameras and make sure I’ve got enough cash for fry bread and Indian tacos and a raffle or two.
-Then I’m ready to settle in for 3 days of dancing, drumming and contests.
+Then I’m ready to settle in for three days of dancing, drumming and contests.
+It’s powwow time in Wind River Country!

 There are several styles of dancing and each one has elements of grace, strength, coordination and beauty.
 If I had to pick a favorite it would be the Men’s Fancy dance.
 The colorful regalia combined with the quick and complex movements highlight the dancer’s athleticism and always leaves me cheering at the end.